akvorado/akvorado/console/data/docs/01-install.md

 single binary or Docker image.
 It also requires an installation of [Kafka](https://kafka.apache.org/quickstart) and [ClickHouse](https://clickhouse.com/docs/en/getting-started/install/).
 They have to be installed separately.
+For ClickHouse, the minimal version is 22.4 (due to the use of the `INTERPOLATE` directive).

 ## Docker image